tay-counc/5609Visualization-Assignments/A1-Visual-Encoding/README.md

 - Add the `types.ts` file to your `src` folder
 - Copy and paste the content of the `A1.svelte` into your `src/routes/A1/+page.svelte` file.
 Follow the tips included in the template code to properly format the CSV file.

-If the data is properly formated, open `http://localhost:5173/A1`, you should see something like this in your browser's console.
+If the data is properly formated, run `npm run dev`, open `http://localhost:5173/A1`, you should see something like this in your browser's console.
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/7beb6da8-4205-48b3-8ec8-476d16d5785d" />